Sexual Assault, Sexual Harassment and Sex Non-Discrimination Policy Under Title IX

 Faculty and staff members and other persons of authority should be sensitive to questions about mutuality of consent that may be raised and to the conflicts of interest that are inherent in personal relationships that result from professional and educational interactions.
 Sexual harassment is particularly damaging when it exploits the educational dependence and trust between students and faculty/staff.
 When the authority and power inherent in faculty/staff relationships with students, whether overtly, implicitly, or through misinterpretation, is abused in any way, there is potentially great damage to the individual student, to the respondent individual, and to the climate of the institution.

-Respondent – an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment
+Respondent: an individual who has been reported to be the perpetrator of conduct that could constitute Sexual Misconduct, Sex Discrimination or Retaliation.

-Sexual Harassment - conduct on the basis of sex, occurring within the Institute’s education program or activity, that satisfies one or more of the following:
+Sexual Misconduct (or Title IX Sexual Harassment): conduct on the basis of sex, occurring within the Institute’s education program or activity, that satisfies one or more of the following:

-- An employee of the Institute conditioning the provision of an aid, benefit, or service of the Institute on an individual’s participation in unwelcome sexual conduct.
+- Quid Pro Quo- An employee of the Institute conditioning the provision of an aid, benefit, or service of the Institute on an individual’s participation in unwelcome sexual conduct.

-- Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the Institute’s education program or activity.
+- Hostile Environment- Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an educational program or activity of the Institute

 - Rape: the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without consent, including instances where the Complainant is incapable of giving consent due to age, or a temporary or permanent mental or physical incapacity.